The Essex earthquake of 1884

 How Essex was hit by the strongest earthquake in England's history.

 On the morning of Tuesday 22 April 1884, Colchester and the surrounding parishes were stuck by the strongest earthquake ever to strike the British mainland.
 Measuring 5.1 on the Richter scale it damaged almost 1250 buildings.

 According to witnesses, the earthquake, which was centered on Colchester, Wivenhoe, Langenhoe, Peldon and Abberton, lasted for about 20 seconds and by the time it had finished, churches, houses and cottages were left badly damaged.

 Newspaper reports of the time described the destruction.
 In Abberton gable walls were cracked, and roofs and chimneys collapsed.
 The schoolhouse was rendered unusable and the foundations of Roman Hall were damaged to such an extent that it became uninhabitable.
 A new rectory in the course of construction was also badly damaged.

 © Copyright Adrian Cable contributor to the Geograph Project and licensed for reuse under this Creative Commons Licence

 Langenhoe Church was badly damaged.
 Masonry tumbled from the tower crashing onto the roof of the nave and chancel.
 The nearby rectory was also damaged.

 In Peldon it was reported that every single house damaged in some way.
-The Church was also badly damaged and the Rose and Crown Inn was wrecked.
+The Church was also badly damaged and the Peldon Rose PH was wrecked.
 At Winvenhoe the Church turrets collapsed and at Winvenhoe Hall chimneys and the front of building collapsed.